GridPlus/gridplus-sdk/README.md

 Because the agent can function as an always-online hardware device, we can leverage its availability to request automated signatures for any type of application.
 Broadly, each application defines one or more signature schema and passes those to the agent.
 The user must pin into the physical device and allow the automated schema (the user may configure a max number of signatures and/or a rate limit), after which the application may request signatures on the allowed schema and receive automated signatures.

+# API

+TODO

+# Testing
+We recommend using a lightweight node such as [Ganache](http://truffleframework.com/ganache/) and copying the first account's address and private key in `config.testing.ethHolder` (in `src/config.js`).
+We need one hot account for testing purposes, but it will not be used in the SDK itself.
+This is because the SDK only displays static data and makes requests to external wallets.

+# OLD reference
+**Please ignore while ths functionality is added back in.
+The below reference is not currently usable.**

 ## Pairing with a Device